top of page

 Based on his own research, he estimated that 15 field animals die per hectare of plant production, while only 7.5 die in grazing.
 According to Davis, if we hypothetically converted all 120 million hectares of cropland (circa 1997) in the United States to produce grains for a vegan-only diet, 1.8 billion wild animals would die in the process (Davis 390).

 On the other hand, he offered a second hypothetical scenario where half of the farmland in the U.S. is used for ruminant grazing (cattle, sheep, etc.) while the other half only produced plants for direct human consumption.
 This was his omnivore option.
 In this scenario, only 1.35 billion field animals would die.
 After all, by his reckoning, grazing land is only half as lethal as cropland.
 Davis concluded that a world of omnivores fed partly by grazing animals would kill fewer wild animals than a purely vegan one.
-Note, however, this conclusion is based on a situation that does not actually exist.
+Note, however, that this conclusion is based on a situation that does not actually exist.
 It's all hypothetical (Davis 390).

 Moreover, Davis's paper contained a fatal flaw that Gaverick Matheny pointed out in his own published study.
 First, Davis's calculation implies an incorrect assumption that grazing and cereal agriculture produce the same amount of protein per unit of land.
 In reality, a hectare used for growing grain produces far more protein than a cattle-grazed one.